Escape to the Brazilian Caribbean’s best natural pools.

 The Crucial Factor: Tides & the Natural Pools

 The weather here is only half the story.
-The most famous attractions, including the Galés de Maragogi reef pools and the Caminho de Moisés sandbar, are completely dependent on the tides.
+The most famous sights, including the Galés de Maragogi reef pools and the Caminho de Moisés sandbar, are solely dependent on the tides.

 Check the Tide Tables